 This course is designed to study organizational principles and organizational systems, theories and processes affecting leadership, and management of planned change.
 It will also focus on the roles and responsibilities of school leaders as they address a set of beguiling challenges that schools face today and are likely to face for the foreseeable futures.
 The main goal is to expand students’ perspectives on these organizational and curricular challenges, and thereby to assist them as potential leaders in forming enlightened approaches to address them.
 The course prepares students to assume responsibility for school administration with appropriate communication, management, supervision, respect and value of human diversity.

-EDU 515: Executive Leadership and Decision Making 3 credits
+EDL 515: Executive Leadership and Decision Making 3 credits

 This course will focus on the theories of leadership and their influence on educational systems.
 It will develop problem analysis and solution skills and ethical approaches to decision making.
 The role of decision-making and appropriate models for the executive will be stressed.
 The student will gain an understanding of and information needs of education decision-makers and how such needs can be met.
 The emphasis is on data driven decision-making and organizational learning.

-EDL 518: Management in Computer Information Systems (Technology for Administrators) 3 credits
+EDT 518: Management in Computer Information Systems (Technology for Administrators) 3 credits

 The course will provide students the opportunity to explore how administrators can use computer technology to promote, enhance, and support both administrative and instructional activities in K-12 education.
 Emphasis will be placed on how the integration of educational technology in the classroom can contribute to student achievement as well as the training and professional development of faculty.